WIMAYA

 https://wimaya.upnjatim.ac.id/index.php/wimaya

 <p>WIMAYA is an international scholarly journal dedicated to international affairs.
 Published biannually (June and December) by the International Relations Department, University of Pembangunan Nasional Veteran Jawa Timur, the journal champions an interdisciplinary approach—a crucial lens for navigating the multifaceted complexities of the contemporary global landscape.</p> <p>WIMAYA is committed to the dissemination of high-quality research.
-The journal is indexed in both the <strong>Science and Technology Index (SINTA) S3</strong> and the <strong>Directory of Open Access Journals (DOAJ)</strong>, ensuring broad accessibility and discoverability for a global audience.</p>UNIVERSITAS PEMBANGUNAN NASIONAL VETERAN JAWA TIMURen-USWIMAYA2722-3760A Comparative Study of Syrian Immigrants in Gender Equality Discourse and Integration in the UK and Sweden
+The journal is indexed in both the <strong>Science and Technology Index (SINTA) S3</strong> and the <strong>Directory of Open Access Journals (DOAJ)</strong>, ensuring broad accessibility and discoverability for a global audience.</p>UNIVERSITAS PEMBANGUNAN NASIONAL VETERAN JAWA TIMURen-USWIMAYA2722-3760A Comparative Study of the US-China Trade War Impacts on Canada, Australia, and Vietnam

 https://creativecommons.org/licenses/by-sa/4.0